jupegarnica/tepi/vscode-extension/README.md

 * `-t` `--timeout`         Set the timeout for each test in milliseconds.
 After the timeout, the test will fail.
 * `-f` `--fail-fast`       Stop running tests after the first failure.
 * `    ` `--threads`       Set the maximum number of test blocks tepi can run at once.
 Defaults to 1.
-* `-d` `--display`         Set the display mode. (none, minimal, default, truncate, full, verbose, tap and dots)
+* `-d` `--display`         Set the display mode. (none, minimal, default, truncate, full, verbose, tap, dots and interactive)
        -  _none_:        display nothing
        -  _minimal_:     display only a minimal summary
        -  _default_:     list results and full error summary
        -  _truncate_:    list results and full error summary but truncate data
        -  _full_:        display also all HTTP requests and responses and not truncate data
        -  _verbose_:     display also all metadata
        -  _tap_:         output in TAP (Test Anything Protocol) format for machine consumption
        -  _dots_:        output compact progress markers and show vitest-style failures and summary at the end
+       -  _interactive_: keyboard-navigable results browser; use ↑↓ to select, →/Enter to expand, ← to collapse, q/Esc to exit
 * `-e` `--env-file`       load environment variables from a .env file
 * `    --no-color`       output without color
 * `    --no-animation`   output without terminal animations